Passengers on a transatlantic flight got a terrifying surprise when a man suddenly jumped up and tried to open the emergency exit mid-air.

 Passengers and flight attendants wrestled him to the floor, working together to restrain him and hold his hands behind his back.

-At least one flight attendant was injured in the process, suffering a partial fracture of the fibula, which will keep them out of duty for several weeks.
+In the struggle, at least one flight attendant was injured, suffering a partial fracture of the fibula—a bone in the lower leg—which will keep them out of duty for several weeks.

 A Safe Landing and an Arrest